input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 This will locate the CI builds for the previously configured revision and download their installer artifacts to the `installers` subdirectory of the work dir.
-It will then use the `file` program to check that they are actually installers for the correct platform.
+It will then use the `file` program to check that they are actually installers for the correct platform, and calculate their hashes using both `cardano-auxx` and `sha256sum`.

 After it has finished, inspect the following values in `params.yaml`: